 Centerra Gold Provides Öksüt Mine Update on Earthquake in Türkiye

-/EIN News/ -- TORONTO, Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Centerra Gold Inc. (“Centerra” or the “Company”) (TSX: CG and NYSE: CGAU) reports that its Öksüt Mine, located in central Türkiye, is continuing to operate normally after two powerful earthquakes occurred in southeastern Türkiye and northern Syria, approximately 180 kilometres from the Öksüt Mine site.
-There were no injuries to our employees or contractors at the mine or at the Company’s other offices within Türkiye and initial inspections have not detected any damage to the infrastructure at the Öksüt Mine.
+TORONTO, Feb.
+06, 2023 (GLOBE NEWSWIRE) -- Centerra Gold Inc. ("Centerra" or the "Company") CGCGAU reports that its Öksüt Mine, located in central Türkiye, is continuing to operate normally after two powerful earthquakes occurred in southeastern Türkiye and northern Syria, approximately 180 kilometres from the Öksüt Mine site.
+There were no injuries to our employees or contractors at the mine or at the Company's other offices within Türkiye and initial inspections have not detected any damage to the infrastructure at the Öksüt Mine.

 Paul Wright, Centerra's Interim President and Chief Executive Officer, stated "Centerra offers its condolences to the people of Türkiye and all those that have lost loved ones in this natural disaster.
 The Company has mobilized an emergency response team from the Öksüt Mine to assist Turkish state emergency preparedness authorities and regional disaster response organizations and will continue to provide support where possible."